Liptovský Mikuláš: History

 From the second half of the 10th century until 1918, it was part of the Kingdom of Hungary.
-The town of Mikuláš (Liptószentmiklós) was first mentioned in the royal deed of King Ladislaus IV in 1286.
+The town of Mikuláš (Liptau-Sankt-Nikolaus) was first mentioned in the royal deed of King Ladislaus IV in 1286.
 The first written record mentioning the Church of Saint Nicolaus which was to become the founding element of a larger settlement dates back to 1299.
 The Church of Saint Nicolaus is the oldest building in the town of Liptovský Mikuláš.

 Mikuláš was one of the foremost important centers of crafts in the Liptov region.
 The craftsmen formed guilds; the oldest guild was the shoemaker's guild mentioned in 1508.
 There were also other guilds: the guild of smiths, furriers, tailors, hatters and butchers.

-In 1677, Liptovský Mikuláš (Liptószentmiklós) became the seat of the local district, as well as Liptó county.
+In 1677, Liptovský Mikuláš (Liptau-Sankt-Nikolaus) became the seat of the local district, as well as Comitatus Liptoviensis.
 The legendary Slovak "Robin Hood" Juraj Jánošík was sentenced and executed here in 1713 by being hung by the ribcage on a hook.

 Liptovský Mikuláš played an important role for Slovaks in the 19th century during the period of magyarization.
 It was one of the centers of Slovak national movement.
 The first Slovak theater, "The theater of G. F. Belopotocký" was founded there in 1830.
 Liptovský Mikuláš was a home to an important Slovak romantic poet and national activist, Janko Kráľ, who was fighting for the right of self-determination of Slovak nation in the Hungarian Empire.
 Also another national revivalist Michal Miloslav Hodža lived there.
 The leader of Slovak national revival, Ľudovít Štúr, publicly revealed a document called "The demands of Slovak nation" in 1848 in Liptovský Mikuláš as an official appeal to the leaders of Austrian-Hungarian empire to help solve the present existentional problems of Slovak people (unsuccessful).

+Before the establishment of independent Czechoslovakia in 1918, Liptovský Mikuláš was part of Liptó County within the Kingdom of Hungary.
+From 1939 to 1945, it was part of the Slovak Republic.

 In the 20th century, many once independent villages were annexed to Liptovský Mikuláš.
 Thus, what was once the bucolic farmers' hamlet of Vrbica is now simply a street in the middle of the town.